judgejoe/CryptoExchange/README.md

 ## Tech stack
 ## Server
 Python/Flask was used as the application server give it's simplicity, ease of use, templating, quick setup time, and interoperability with DBs.
 Flask is also the web server in this setup.
 This would not be ideal in a real, internet-scale web app.
 For that you would want a web server in front of flask such as nginx or Apache.
 SQLAlchemy was used to access the database from within Flask.
+Several API endpoints were implement to implement retrieving balances, retrieving currency prices, converting between currencies, and making trades

 ## Database
 SQLite was used as the Database System due to it's simplicity, ease of use, and quick setup time.
 SQLite would not scale to thousands of users, but a low QPS is assumed.
 SQLite is used in single-thread mode, and a single connection from the application server to the database is used.

 ## Front End
 JQuery and Javacript approach used for client side scripting.
 There is no CSS.
 Functionality was prioritized over looks.

 ## Setup
 The github repo contains a `setup` directory.
 In that directory is a setup script which handles installation of debian packages, pip packages, and database setup.
 The following was run on an AWS t2.micro instance running the Ubuntu AMI (ami-66506c1c).